What is Design for Additive Manufacturing?

 In his book, The World History of Design, author Victor Margolin argues that design "develops out of a sense of social needs."
 He believes that the potential of design lies in solving big problems and the creation of culture.
 As our hyperconnected world evolves and deals with today's unique geopolitical and economical challenges, design for additive manufacturing is here to change how we prepare products for manufacturability.

 Design for Additive Manufacturing (DfAM) is the art, science and skill to design for manufacturability using 3D printers.
 Different from traditional manufacturing, this additive design process empowers engineers to create more intricate shapes and production parts while reducing weight and material consumption.
-It’s a complete reversal of the conventional ways of thinking about design.
-In fact, 59 percent of 3D printing stakeholders at companies worldwide said additive manufacturing has already changed the way they think and operate, according to Jabil’s recent survey.
+It's a complete reversal of the conventional ways of thinking about design.
+In fact, almost 60% of 3D printing stakeholders at companies worldwide said additive manufacturing has already changed the way they think and operate, according to Jabil's recent survey.
 Utilizing the DfAM approach offers more design freedom, part consolidation, as well as time and cost savings.
 Download the full Jabil survey report.

 Put simply, 3D printing is transforming the way engineers and designers do their jobs.

 Traditional manufacturing dictates a need for scale to achieve economy, which creates inefficiencies and friction between the product idea and its delivery to the user.
-This is where additive manufacturing can revolutionize how products find their way to consumers.
+This is where the additive process can revolutionize how products find their way to consumers.
 In addition, it provides an opportunity to manufacture low-volume, low-scale products economically.

 DfAM Increases Efficiencies and Design Flexibility